-"If we were in some sort of gigantic bubble", continues the professor Lombriser, where the density of matter is significantly less than the known density for the entire universe, “There would be consequences on the distances of supernovae and, ultimately, on the determination of H0”.
+"If we were in some kind of giant bubble", continues the professor Lombriser, where the density of matter is significantly less than the known density for the entire universe, "there would be consequences on the distances of supernovae and, ultimately, on the determination of H0".

 In short, I would like to say that it is not a bubble.
 Not soap, I mean.

 References: Lucas Lombriser.
 Coherence of the local Hubble constant with the cosmic microwave background.
 Physics Letters B, 2020; 803: 135303 DOI: 10.1016 / j.physletb.2020.135303